 It has become all too common that each new audit or report assessing a Child Welfare system simply reiterates the same findings and recommendations that were already published in previous years.
-Oregon Public Broadcasting's 3-part series, which was sparked by an audit into the state's system published in January, underscores this scenario and highlights several challenges that continue to plague Child Welfare workers across the country.
+Oregon Public Broadcasting's series, which was sparked by an audit into the state's system published in January, underscores this scenario and highlights several challenges that continue to plague Child Welfare workers across the country.

 Oregon Public Broadcasting’s “Think Out Loud” recently published several interviews with caseworkers and leadership from Oregon’s Office of Child Welfare.
 The 3-part series, which was sparked by an audit into Oregon’s Child Welfare system that was published in January, has been great for reflection.